The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 This approach offers various benefits like:

-• productivity is maintained even if the team cannot utilize a specific functionality, as the entire software hasn’t been launched yet.
+• Productivity is maintained even if the team cannot utilize a specific functionality, as the entire software has yet to be launched.

-After you’ve decided on the launch approach, it is time to move on to the implementation procedure’s final step.
+After you’ve decided on the launch approach, it is time to proceed to the final step of the implementation procedure.

 Step 7: Schedule Training For Your Staff

-The staff members and specialists are the people who are going to be regularly using the new EHRs software.
+Staff members and specialists will regularly use the new EHR software.
 Hence, it is essential to properly train them so that they don’t face any problems while working.

 Creating a training plan and scheduling training sessions can help you systematically train your staff and address each issue individually.
 This way, you will ensure that all staff members: